q.ql.org

 Basic Information

 By profession, I am a software engineer.
 Although I have many years of experience, I am still very hands-on in my work.
-I spend time actually writing code, and I also spend time designing, reviewing, and mentoring.
+I spend a lot of my time actually writing code.
+In addition to coding, I spend time learning, designing, reviewing, and mentoring.
 Over the years, I have gravitated toward tools and infrastructure, which I approach with the full discipline of a software engineer.
-I also enjoy working with systems and networks...what we used to call system administration and now-a-days call “IT.”
-The tools and infrastructure niche is a perfect place for someone like me who is equally comfortable in software and IT.
-I also enjoy things that are close to the computer, like image processing, PDF manipulation, databases, and algorithmic work.
+I like programming in system languages, especially Rust, and I am equally at home in the worlds of coding, system administration, networking, and Infrastructure as Code.
+I am an expert in a wide range of diverse areas.
+The tools and infrastructure niche, including computer infrastructure but also things like developer SDKs, is a perfect place for someone like me who is equally comfortable in software and IT.
+I enjoy things that are close to the computer, like image processing, PDF manipulation, databases, and algorithmic work.

-I have other interests as well, some of which are discussed later, but being a parent takes up most of the time I spend outside of work.
+I have other interests as well, some of which are discussed later.
+I am also a parent of twins, and I volunteer for various school and school system-related activities.

 Videos

-I have made handful of videos.
-Some of these can be found on my YouTube Channel.
+Some of the videos below can be found on my YouTube Channel.
 Some are posted in other places.

 Arrangements and Performances